SpenserCai/sd-webui-deoldify/README.md

 If your network is not good, you can download the extension from [![Hugging Face Model](https://img.shields.io/badge/%F0%9F%A4%97%20Hugging%20Face-Model-blue)](https://huggingface.co/spensercai/DeOldify)

 ## Usage
-1.To completely exit webui, you need to add `--disable-safe-unpickle` at startup.

-2.In web-ui, go to the "Extra" tab and select "DeOldify" checkbox.
+1. In web-ui, go to the "Extra" tab and select "DeOldify" checkbox.

-3.Upload the old photo you want to colorize.
+2. Upload the old photo you want to colorize.

 ## Application Scenario
 Combining Upscale, GFPGAN, and Denoldify for old photo restoration effects